 I’ve been very casually keeping track of what’s going on over at Na/GloPoWriMo.
 I haven’t written every day, and what I have written has been off-prompt.
 I liked today’s prompt, though, which was to write a Shadorma or a Fib.
 Each are six-line poems with specific syllable counts.
 The Shadorma syllable count by line is 3/5/3/3/7/5, while the Fib’s syllable count is 1/1/2/3/5/8.

 I, naturally, chose what felt like the harder of the two.
-I like to challenge myself this way; it makes me more conscientious of the language I use, and I think, by doing so, I write better poetry.
+I like the challenge of using as few syllables as possible.
+It makes me more conscientious of the language I use, and I think, by doing so, I write better poetry.

 Here’s my contribution for today: